Mortgage Loans Explained: A Comprehensive Guide

 Debt-to-Income Ratio (DTI)

 The debt-to-income ratio (DTI) is the percentage of your income available to pay off debt.
 A low DTI ratio is better because it shows you have enough disposable income to cover a mortgage and existing debts.
-Normally, lenders prefer borrowers whose DTI ratio is less than 43%.
+Usually, lenders prefer borrowers whose DTI ratio is less than 43%.

 Down Payment